INI-POOL/ini-admin-frontend/README.md

 ### Premium Support and Consulting

 Get Premium Support & Consulting services through our official development partner, Epicmax.
-As the main contributor to Vuestic UI and Umpool Admin, Epicmax brings a wealth of expertise and experience to help you achieve your project goals efficiently and effectively.
+As the main contributor to Vuestic UI and Inipool Admin, Epicmax brings a wealth of expertise and experience to help you achieve your project goals efficiently and effectively.

 [Get a quote](https://www.epicmax.co/?ref=vuestic-consulting)